 Year Three of my life is a mystery.
 When I was four, I enrolled at Pine Crest School, where I hung out for the next fourteen years.
 Pine Crest was an incredible place that connected me with wonderfully smart friends, dedicated teachers, and the opportunity to develop great work habits, communication skills, and intellectual curiosity.

-I turned out to have some talent for music.
-Over the next nine years, I was fortunate enough to perform in a variety of settings: New England Music Camp, Interlochen, the Florida Youth Orchestra, the Ars Flores Chamber Orchestra, the Sunrise Symphonic Pops Orchestra, multiple Florida All-State bands, and various Pine Crest music groups.
+Over the next nine years, I was fortunate enough to perform in a variety of extraordinary settings: New England Music Camp, Interlochen, the Florida Youth Orchestra, the Ars Flores Chamber Orchestra, the Sunrise Symphonic Pops Orchestra, multiple Florida All-State bands, and various Pine Crest music groups.
 Notable conductors I performed with include Frederick Fennell, James Judd, and Thomas Sleeper.
 And yes, I made it to Carnegie Hall.
 How?
 Practice!
-(And belong to the Florida Youth Orchestra during the 2001-2002 season.)
+(And belong to the Florida Youth Orchestra during the 2002-2003 season.)

 I graduated from Pine Crest in 2005 and accepted the Trustee Scholarship from Boston University.
 After dabbling in chemistry, biology, economics, and computer science, I took a statistics course and liked what I saw.
 I ended up completing the math department’s combined BA/MA degree program, graduating Phi Beta Kappa with two statistics degrees in four years.
 I was graciously awarded the College Prize for Excellence in Statistics by the mathematics department faculty, and even gave the student speech at the graduation ceremony.

 In 2012, I moved back to sunny South Florida to figure out what was for me.
 I took a bunch of online courses related to computer science, programming, and behavioral psychology.
-I also decided that life didn’t need to be as hard as I had once thought it did, so I settled into a simple routine of tutoring, living well, and some entrepreneurial side projects that could be big one day.
+I also started supporting students in South Florida and around the country/world their academic endeavors, an activity that I enjoy immensely.